Cluster Etiquette

 Andromeda is a shared resource, so it is important to be mindful of how your usage may impact other researchers.

-- Don’t run any computational job on the login node, if they used for computational jobs, it will adversely affect the entire cluster.
+1. Don’t run any computational job on the login node; if they are used for computational jobs, it will adversely affect the entire cluster.

-- Compute nodes are a shared resource, avoid arbitrarily using a large portion of the cluster whenever possible; not only will it adversely affect your fair-share priority for later jobs, but it will also make it difficult for other users to submit their workloads.
+2. Compute nodes are a shared resource; avoid arbitrarily using a large portion of the cluster whenever possible; not only will it adversely affect your fair-share priority for later jobs, but it will also make it difficult for other users to submit their workloads.
+Examples of arbitrarily excessive usage of resources include the following:

-- Compute nodes allocated to a job should never sit idle
+1. Compute nodes allocated to a job sitting idle and not being used

-- Requested cores and memory should be the minimum necessary for the job to complete within the time limit
+2. Using more cores and memory than required to complete the job within the time limit (requested cores and memory should be the minimum necessary for the job to complete within the time limit)

-- Sharing accounts/passwords is a violation of BC policy; All BC IT Policies apply to the cluster
+3. Sharing accounts/passwords is a violation of BC policy; All BC IT Policies apply to the cluster.

-- The first time you login to the cluster, your password is temporary and is your EagleID, you will then be prompted to set a new password.
+4. The first time you login to the cluster, your password is temporarily set to your EagleID.
+Once you login, you will then be prompted to change it.

-- The HPC cluster is to be used for Research and other sanctioned activities only.
+5. The HPC cluster is to be used for research and other sanctioned activities only.

 Recommended Job Limits (not enforced):